bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/5th-tdd-iteration/readme.md

     1. Add the following code to the **main.yml** file

         ```yaml
-        - name: Add Self Signed Certificate to Jetty Key Store
+        - name: Configure Nexus for SSL
           include_tasks: "{{role_path}}/tasks/main/generate_certificate_for_https.yml"
           when: use_ssl == true
        ```